-- Be at least 17 years of age (Age will be verified with Individual's ID) - Have an initial interview with an Admissions Representative (student, spouse or parent) - Provide a valid driver's license, state ID with photo, or valid passport. - Student has verifiable Social Security Number - Students must also be able to provide proof of appropriate educational requirement such as: - 1) Copy of high school diploma, or - 2) Copy of high school transcript showing graduation date.
+- •Beatleast17yearsofage (Age will be verified with Individual's ID).
+The Practical Nurse Program requires applicants at be at least 18 years of age. - •Have an initial interview with an Admissions Representative (student, spouse or parent) - Provide a valid driver's license, state ID with photo, or valid passport. - •Student has verifiable Social Security Number - Students must also be able to provide proof of appropriate educational requirement such as: - 1) Copy of high school diploma, or - 2) Copy of high school transcript showing graduation date.